 - Meta: This show won a Daytime Emmy Award in 2009, based on "Outstanding Original Song".
 Not only that, but this show was also nominated for four other things based on its episodes.

-- To clarify, the following episodes nominated: "Fish and Make Up", "Date and Switch", and "Woah, Baby!"
+- The episodes nominated: "Fish and Make Up", "Date and Switch", and "Woah, Baby!"
 (Writer's Guild of Canada); and "Silent Butt Deadly" (Gemini Awards).